MHotchin/Waveshare4InchTftShield/README.md

 # Waveshare4InchTftShield

+# NOW OBSOLETE
+## This library has been merged into https://github.com/ImpulseAdventure/Waveshare_ILI9486.
+You should use that library instead.

 Graphics and touchscreen drivers for Waveshare 4" shield.

 This is an re-implementation of the 'Adafruit_GFX' graphics API.
 This version is